 Seasonal waterfalls, awe-inspiring bluffs and rugged canyons dominate the storied landscape at Starved Rock.
 Rich with history and beauty, Starved Rock’s hiking trails meander through towering trees and scenic overlooks along the Illinois River.
-Outdoor activities include hiking, canoeing, paddleboat cruises, cross-country skiing, trolley rides, fishing and picnicking.
+Outdoor activities include hiking, canoeing, paddle boat cruises, cross-country skiing, trolley rides, fishing and picnicking.
 Visitors can stay at the historic Starved Rock Lodge or in one of its cozy cabins.

 Kayak through canyons of skyscrapers and architectural wonders, or explore the waters just off beautiful Lake Michigan.
 Kayak Chicago is Chicago’s premier full-service outfitter, offering a variety of tours with certified instructors and guides.
 It’s a truly unique way to experience the urban landscape.

-Nationally renowned for its ancient cypress-tupelo swamp, this natural area contains 100 threatened or endangered plant and animal species, and 11 state champion trees.
-Visitors enjoy birding, hunting, wildlife watching, and hiking.
+Renowned for its ancient cypress-tupelo swamp, this natural area has been named one of America's 10 Most Beautiful Hidden Gems by Budget Travel.
+This sprawling area contains 100 threatened or endangered plant and animal species, and 11 state champion trees that have stood for centuries.
+Visitors enjoy birding, hunting, wildlife watching, canoeing and hiking.
 Bikers can access the Cache River via the Tunnel Hill State Trail.

 Find serenity at this beautiful 1700-acre wooded park situated along an old stagecoach route between Galena and Beardstown.
 Featuring 95-acre Argyle Lake, the park is home to countless beaver dams and more than 200 bird species and 5 miles of hiking and biking trails.